 Risk factors for the development of urinary retention are prostatitis, bladder overdistension, high fluid intake, alcohol, sexual activity, debility, drugs (e.g. sympathomimetics, anticholinergics), bed rest, surgery and general anesthesia.
 The prognosis for the recovery of spontaneous voiding after urinary retention is better, if above mentioned risk factors are present and the patient does not suffer from obstructive micturition symptoms.
 In indolent patients, urinary retention may present as a lower abdominal tumor [fig. abdominal tumor due to urinary retention].

 fig. acute urinary retention in benign prostatic hyperplasia (BPH): the massive distended bladder appears as an abdominal tumor.
 The patient suffered from overflow urinary incontinence, but did not report any abdominal pain.
-By courtesy, Dr. R. Gumpinger, Kempten.
+With kind permission of Dr. R. Gumpinger, Kempten.

 Postrenal kidney failure:

 BPH may lead to vesicoureteral reflux, hydronephrosis and postrenal kidney failure, symptoms of uremia may be lethargy, decreased mental acuity, coma, nausea, vomiting, bone pain, itch, shortness of breath and seizures.

 Quantification of LUTS with the International Prostate Symptoms Score (IPSS)

 The validated International Prostate Symptoms Score (IPSS) consists of 8 questions and should be used for the quantification of the BPH symptoms.
 This enables the monitoring of treatment success.
 The IPSS, however, has no diagnostic value, since other diseases like infections, neurogenic bladder disorders or tumors may also cause high IPSS scores.